PaulFrankling/proper_clobber/README.md

     heroku login -i
     ```

-* Login to your Heroku account and you next need to input in the terminal:
+* Login to your Heroku account.
+Then to temporarily disable the static files until set up in Amazon AWS, you next need to input in the terminal:

     ```
     heroku config:set DISABLE_COLLECTSTATIC=1 --app <appname>